 1. FPS Drop Issue

 Since the Windows 11 22H2 update release, there have been reports of FPS drops and stuttering with NVIDIA graphics cards.
 This appears to be especially true for users with high-end graphics cards.
-The FPS starts stuttering at random times, which lasts for a few seconds.
-This can be frustrating, especially when you’re in a crucial match of your favourite video game.
+The FPS starts stuttering randomly, lasting for a few seconds.
+This can be frustrating, especially when you’re in a crucial match of your favorite video game.

 So what about the fix?